akshayBhardwaj23/takeover-done/docs/API_REFERENCE.md

   - Manually maps an unassigned email message to a specific order
 - `refreshOrderFromShopify({ shop, orderId })` → `{ ok, error? }`
   - Fetches latest order data from Shopify API and updates the database
+- `sendUnassignedReply({ messageId, body })` → `{ ok, status }`
+  - Sends a reply to an unassigned email using Mailgun API
+  - Extracts recipient from message thread and sends with proper headers

 Types (conceptual):